Last Updated: May 19, 2021

-1.1 “Customer Content” means the information and content Customer and Customer Users create and/or distribute using the Virtru Services.
+1.2 “Customer Content” means the unencrypted information and content Customer and Customer Users create and/or distribute using the Virtru Services.

-1.2 “Customer User” means any Customer-authorized employee, contractor or agent who is permitted to utilize the Virtru Services in accordance with the terms and conditions of this Agreement.
+1.3 “Customer User” means any Customer-authorized employee, contractor, or agent who is permitted to use the Virtru Services in accordance with the terms and conditions of this Agreement.

-1.4 “Materials” means the Virtru software (including any object code, executable files, or browser plug-ins) or materials related thereto provided by Virtru to Customer hereunder, including, without limitation, any software downloaded from Virtru’s website or received from third party partners and distributors or Virtru employees; any related materials and documentation therefor; and any modifications, error corrections, bug fixes, new releases, enhanced functionality (including platform integration features not generally available to non-commercial users of Virtru’s software) or other updates thereto that may be provided hereunder by Virtru to Customer during the term of this Agreement.
+1.4 “Materials” means the Virtru software (including any object code, executable files, or browser plug-ins) or materials related thereto provided by Virtru to Customer hereunder, including without limitation any software downloaded from Virtru’s website or from the Virtru Services and any related materials and documentation therefor.

-1.6 “Support Services” means the delivery of front-end support and pre- and post-sales deployment services to Customer Users by telephone, email, in-person meetings or other methods and the training of Customer Users, in each case relating to the use of the Materials and Virtru Services.
+1.6 “Support Services” means the delivery of front-end support and pre- and post-sale deployment services to Customer Users by telephone, email, in-person meetings, or other methods, and the training of Customer Users, in each case relating to the use of the Materials and Virtru Services.

-1.7 “Third Party Services” means any services used in connection with the Materials that are hosted by a party other than Virtru or Licensee.
+1.7 “Third-Party Services” means any services used in connection with the Materials that are hosted by a party other than Virtru or Customer.

-1.8 “Virtru Application Data” means data related to the interaction (or consequence thereof) of Customer or Customer Users with the Materials and Virtru Services that is necessary to operate, improve and maintain the Virtru Services, including, without limitation, key access policies (including updates or revisions to those policies), authorized user email addresses, IP addresses, access requests, error reports, crash reports, platform information, sender email addresses, recipient email addresses, encryption keys, message expiration dates and times, and display names for files and email subject lines.
+1.8 “Virtru Application Data” means data related to the interaction (or consequence thereof) of Customer or Customer Users with the Materials and Virtru Services that is necessary to operate, improve, and maintain the Virtru Services, including without limitation key access policies (including updates or revisions to those policies), authorized user email addresses, IP addresses, access requests, error reports, crash reports, platform information, sender email addresses, recipient email addresses, encryption keys, message expiration dates and times, and display names for files and email subject lines.

 1.9 “Virtru Services” means the Virtru-hosted services made available by Virtru to Customer in connection with the Materials.

 3.1 General.
 Virtru will provide support to Customer and Customer Users through Virtru’s generally available online ticketing and support system.
 Additional support agreements and capabilities are available for purchase by Customer and may be specified in the Order Form.
 Virtru Services may be inaccessible from time to time due to planned or unplanned maintenance, or due to unavailability of third-party sites or servers.
-Virtru’s sole support obligations for the Materials and Virtru Services, including obligations to provide modifications, bug fixes, new releases, or other updates (each an “Update”) to or for the Materials and Virtru Services are as provided in this Section 3, an Order Form, or a written support agreement entered into by Virtru and Customer.
-In the event Virtru, in its sole discretion, supplies or makes available any Update to Customer, such Update shall be deemed to be part of the Materials or Virtru Services (as applicable) hereunder and shall be subject to the terms and conditions of this Agreement.
+Virtru’s sole support obligations for the Materials and Virtru Services, including obligations to provide modifications, bug fixes, new releases, or other updates (each an “Update”) for the Materials and Virtru Services are as provided in this Section 3, an Order Form, or a written support agreement entered into by Virtru and Customer.
+In the event that Virtru makes an Update available to Customer, such Update shall be deemed to be part of the Materials or Virtru Services and shall be subject to the terms and conditions of this Agreement.
 During the Term, and, if applicable, the Transition Term, Virtru will provide Customer with copies of each Update for the Materials made generally available by Virtru to its other customers.

 4. Proprietary Rights

-4.1 General.
-As between Virtru and Customer, Virtru retains all right, title and interest, including, without limitation, all patent rights, copyrights, trademarks and trade secrets, in and to the Materials, Virtru Services and any portion thereof, including, without limitation, any copy or Derivative Work of the Materials, Virtru Services or any portion thereof and any Update thereto.
-Customer agrees to take any action reasonably requested by Virtru to evidence, maintain, enforce or defend the foregoing.
-Customer shall not take any action to jeopardize, limit or interfere in any manner with Virtru’s ownership of and rights with respect to the Materials, Virtru Services or any Derivative Work or Update.
-Customer shall have only those rights in or to the Materials, Virtru Services and any Derivative Work or Update granted to it pursuant to this Agreement.
+4.1 General As between Virtru and Customer, Virtru retains all right, title, and interest in and to the Materials and Virtru Services, including all copies or derivatives thereof and Updates thereto.
+Customer agrees to take any action reasonably requested by Virtru to evidence, maintain, enforce, or defend the foregoing.
+Customer shall not take any action to jeopardize, limit, or interfere in any manner with Virtru’s ownership of and rights with respect to the Materials and Virtru Services, including all copies or derivatives thereof and Updates thereto.
+Customer shall have only those rights in or to the Materials, Virtru Services, and any Derivative Work or Update granted to it pursuant to this Agreement.

 4.2 Feedback.
-Customer and Customer Users may provide suggestions, requests, recommendations and other feedback concerning Customer’s use of the Materials and Virtru Services (including, without limitation, any errors or difficulties discovered with respect thereto) (the “Feedback”).
-Customer agrees that all Feedback shall be the sole property of Virtru and Virtru may use such Feedback at its discretion without the consent of Customer.
+Customer and Customer Users may provide suggestions, requests, recommendations, and other feedback concerning Customer’s use of the Materials and Virtru Services (including without limitation any errors or difficulties discovered with respect thereto) (the “Feedback”).
+Customer hereby assigns to Virtru all right, title, and interest to the Feedback.
+Virtru may use the Feedback at its discretion, without the consent of Customer.

-5.1 Acknowledgements.
-Customer acknowledges that Virtru does not monitor Customer Content or the content third parties create and/or distribute using the Virtru Services, nor does Virtru have the ability to decrypt Customer Content that has been encrypted.
-Customer acknowledges that Virtru has no responsibility (or related liability) for backing up any Customer Content and that, following expiration or termination of this Agreement, Customer may no longer have access to Customer Content.
+5.1 Responsibility for Customer Content.
+Virtru does not monitor Customer Content or the content third parties create or distribute using the Virtru Services, nor does Virtru decrypt Customer Content that has been encrypted.
+Virtru has no responsibility to retain any Customer Content.
+Following expiration or termination of this Agreement, Customer may no longer have access to Customer Content.

 5.2 Ownership of Customer Content.
-As between Virtru and Customer, Customer retains all right, title and interest, including, without limitation, all patent rights, copyrights, trademarks and trade secrets, in and to the Customer Content and any portion thereof.
+As between Virtru and Customer, Customer retains all right, title, and interest in and to the Customer Content.

-6.1 Proprietary Information.
-Both parties acknowledge that, in the course of this Agreement each may obtain confidential or proprietary information of the other party (“Proprietary Information”).
-“Proprietary Information” will include, without limitation, (a) the existence of and terms of this Agreement, (b) trade secrets, know-how, inventions (whether or not patentable), techniques, processes, programs (whether in source code or object code form), ideas, algorithms, formulas, schematics, testing procedures, software design and architecture, computer code, documentation, design and functional specifications, product requirements, problem reports, performance information, software documents, hardware, devices, designs, drawings, unpublished patent applications, data, plans, strategies and forecasts, and (c) technical, engineering, manufacturing, product, marketing, servicing, financial, personnel and other information.
-Virtru’s “Proprietary Information” will include, without limitation, the Materials (including all Derivative Works and Updates) and all confidential information related thereto provided by Virtru to Customer in connection with this Agreement.
-Virtru’s Proprietary Information shall, as between Customer and Virtru, belong solely to Virtru, and Customer’s Proprietary Information shall, as between Customer and Virtru, belong solely to Customer.
+6.1 Confidential Information.
+Each party may obtain certain confidential or proprietary information of the other party in connection with this Agreement (“Confidential Information”).
+Confidential Information includes (a) the existence of and terms of this Agreement, (b) trade secrets, know-how, inventions (whether or not patentable), techniques, processes, programs (whether in source code or object code form), ideas, algorithms, formulas, schematics, testing procedures, software design and architecture, computer code, documentation, design and functional specifications, product requirements, problem reports, performance information, software documents, hardware, devices, designs, drawings, unpublished patent applications, data, plans, strategies, and forecasts, and (c) technical, engineering, manufacturing, product, marketing, servicing, financial, personnel, and other information.
+Virtru’s Confidential Information also includes the Materials.
+As between Customer and Virtru, Virtru’s Confidential Information belongs solely to Virtru, and Customer’s Confidential Information shall, as between Customer and Virtru, belong solely to Customer.

 6.2 Use and Disclosure Restrictions.
-Each party agrees (a) to protect the other party’s Proprietary Information from unauthorized dissemination and use; (b) to use the other party’s Proprietary Information only for the performance of this Agreement and the exercise of any rights under this Agreement; (c) not to disclose any Proprietary Information, or any part or parts thereof, to any of its employees, agents, contractors or any other individuals except to its employees who are under confidentiality obligations no less restrictive than the requirements of this Section 6; (d) with respect to Customer, not to disclose or otherwise provide to any third party, without the prior written consent of Virtru or as otherwise set forth in a separate written agreement between the parties hereto entered into after the date hereof, as applicable, any of Virtru’s Proprietary Information, materials or any data or other information produced, obtained or created by Customer in connection with Customer’s use of the Materials, including, without limitation, the existence of this Agreement and the existence and possible applications of the Materials; (e) to undertake whatever action is necessary (or authorize the other party to do so in the name of such party) to prevent or remedy any breach of such party’s confidentiality obligations herein set forth or any other unauthorized disclosure of any Proprietary Information by its current or former employees, agents or contractors; and (f) not to remove or destroy any proprietary or confidential legends or markings placed upon or contained within the Proprietary Information provided to such party by the other party.
+Each party shall: (a) protect the other party’s Confidential Information from unauthorized dissemination and use; (b) use the other party’s Confidential Information only for the performance of this Agreement and the exercise of its rights under this Agreement; (c) not disclose any Confidential Information to any of its employees, agents, contractors, or any other individuals, except to its employees and contractors who are under confidentiality obligations no less restrictive than the requirements of this Section 6; (d) undertake whatever action is reasonably necessary (or authorize the other party to do so in the name of such party) to prevent or remedy any breach of such party’s confidentiality obligations herein set forth; and (e) not remove or destroy any proprietary or confidential legends or markings placed upon or contained within the Confidential Information provided to such party by the other party.

-b.
-The foregoing restrictions on disclosure and use shall not apply with respect to any Proprietary Information that: (a) is or becomes publicly known through no act or omission of the other party; (b) was rightfully known by the receiving party without confidential or proprietary restriction before receipt from the other party, as evidenced by the receiving party’s contemporaneous written records; (c) becomes rightfully known to the receiving party without confidential or proprietary restriction from a source other than the disclosing party that does not owe a duty of confidentiality with respect to such Proprietary Information; or (d) is independently developed without the use of the Proprietary Information as evidenced by the receiving party’s written records.
-In addition, a party may use or disclose Proprietary Information to the extent (i) approved in writing by the other party and (ii) a party is legally compelled to disclose such Proprietary Information, provided, however, that prior to any such compelled disclosure, such party shall cooperate fully with the other party in protecting against any such disclosure and/or obtaining a protective order narrowing the scope of such disclosure and/or use of the Proprietary Information.
+6.3 Exclusions.
+The foregoing restrictions on disclosure and use shall not apply with respect to any Confidential Information that: (a) is or becomes publicly known through no act or omission of the other party; (b) was rightfully known by the receiving party without confidential or proprietary restriction before receipt from the other party, as evidenced by the receiving party’s contemporaneous written records; (c) becomes rightfully known to the receiving party without confidential or proprietary restriction from a source other than the disclosing party that does not owe a duty of confidentiality with respect to such Confidential Information; or (d) is independently developed without the use of the Confidential Information as evidenced by the receiving party’s written records.
+In addition, a party may use or disclose Confidential Information to the extent (i) approved in writing by the other party and (ii) a party is legally compelled to disclose such Confidential Information; provided, however, that prior to any such compelled disclosure, such party shall cooperate fully with the other party in protecting against any such disclosure and/or obtaining a protective order narrowing the scope of such disclosure and/or use of the Confidential Information.
 Further, each party may disclose the terms and conditions of this Agreement: (A) in confidence, to legal counsel; (B) in confidence, to accountants, banks, and financing sources and their advisors; and (C) in connection with the enforcement of this Agreement or any rights hereunder.